 We hope that these sliding shower door reviews have helped you to come up with some good ideas and our buying guide should have given you some useful points to consider.

-Remember that sliding shower doors are heavy and they are made from glass, so if you want to install one yourself, you should make sure that you take the relevant precautions before you begin.
+Remember that sliding shower doors are heavy and they are made of glass, so if you want to install one yourself, you should make sure that you take the relevant precautions before you begin.
 Take time to read the instructions and ensure that you have someone to help you to put the shower door in place.
 If the shower door that you choose has particularly difficult to follow instructions or if the door is larger than you expected it might be, you should contact a professional so that you can be sure that your door will be fitted properly.